izien/FEND--Portfolio-Project/README.md

 Portfolio Site Project
-This is my Portfolio Site Project for the Front End Nano Degree programme It is a one page site with several headings such as :
+This is my Portfolio Site Project for the Front End Nano Degree programme It is a single page site with several sections such as :
 Profile,
 Competencies,
 Skills,